mui/material-ui/docs/data/joy/customization/theme-components/theme-components.md

 });
 ```

-This approach lets you apply a style for custom color schemes as well.
-However, note that it creates CSS specificity which might be cumbersome when a parent component wants to override the style.
+If you have custom color schemes defined, this approach also works.
+However, note that it creates additional CSS specificity which might be cumbersome when the parent component wants to override their children styles.

 :::error
-🚨 We don't recommend to use conditional operator to switch between values because it is not performant and it creates nested conditional operators if you have more than light and dark color schemes.
+🚨 We don't recommend using the conditional operator to switch between values as it is not performant and if you have more color schemes than light and dark, it creates nested conditional operators.

 ```js
 // 🚫 Don't do this